slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.' -- Louis L'amour*

-However [fear](#on-confidence-and-validation), not failure, is the biggest barrier to success.
+[Fear](#on-confidence-and-validation), not failure, is the biggest barrier to success.
 Some people are terrified of success, they may be forced to buy a suit..

 > *'Doubt kills more dreams than failure ever will.'*

 > *'Whether you think you can, or you think you can’t, you’re right.' -- Henry Ford*

+But success is a dangerous word.
+I don’t know any sucessful person.